bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

  "executor", "RegularStreamingExecutor[T]", "Implementation of a :ref:`regular_module` under testing"
  "manager", "ModuleEnvironmentManagerMock", "Mock for StatefulModuleEnvironmentManager (see :ref:`Module-Environment-Manager-Mock`)"

-.. note:: T - the type of data received by Executor.
+.. important:: T - the type of data received by Executor.

 Provided methods
 ~~~~~~~~~~~~~~~~~~~~~~~